rohan843/cybersecurity-notes/README.md

 It's necessary to create an audit checklist before conducting an audit.
 Some common elements of security audits and associated checklists are:

 1. **Establishing the scope and goals of the audit**: **Scope** refers to the specific criteria of an internal security audit.
 Organizations need to identify people, assets, policies, procedures and technologies that might impact an organization's security posture. **Goals** are an outline of the organization's security objectives, i.e., what they want to acheive in order to improve their security posture.
+This section of the audit checklist should:
+   1. List assets that will be assessed (e.g., firewalls are configured correctly, PII is secure, physical assets are locked, etc.).
+   2. Note how the audit will help the organization achieve its desired goals.
+   3. Indicate how often an audit should be performed.
+   4. Include an evaluation of organizational policies, protocols, and procedures to make sure they are working as intended and being implemented by employees.
 2. **Conducting a risk assessment of the organization's assets**: This step is focussed on identifying potential risks, threats and vulnerabilities.
 It helps organizations measure what security measures should be implemented and monitored to ensure the safety of assets.

 > Before proceeding to the next steps, we need to review the scope and goals, along with the risk assessment.
 Ask the following questions: